 In 2018, ADL’s Center for Technology and Society (CTS), with the support of the Robert Belfer Family, launched the Belfer Fellows program.
 The second class of Belfer fellows includes four leading academics.
-The Belfer Fellowship program advances ADL’s work by promoting cyberhate awareness and digital citizenship, as well as implementing these projects for the wider social good.
+The Belfer Fellowship program advances ADL’s work by promoting awareness around online hate and digital citizenship, as well as implementing these projects for the wider social good.

 The four fellows selected are: